 Vaunn Medical Clamp-on 4 inch Raised Toilet Seat

 Front Locking seats

-With these models, it depends on the size of your toilet whether or not you have to remove the existing seat or not, but you will at least have to keep it in the upright position if you don’t remove it.
+With these models, it depends on the size of your toilet whether, or not, you have to remove the existing seat, but you will at least have to keep it in the upright position if you don’t remove it.

 These seats come in heights of 4 – 6 inches and are the most sturdy of the seats which attach to the toilet bowl.

 These models work with a clamp at the front and a lip that sticks out at the back and goes under the rim on the inside of the toilet bowl.

 Some examples are –